 What Makes a Safe Recovery?

 Specialized care is key.
-Some dental experts — like those trained in Implant Mechanical Rescue protocols and techniques, many of which have been developed and refined by Dr. Charles Mastrovich — focus on carefully removing broken screws or abutment fragments while preserving the implant itself.
+Some dental experts — like those trained in Implant Mechanical Rescue protocols and techniques, many of which have been developed and refined by Dr. Charles Mastrovich — focus on carefully removing broken screws or abutment fragments while preserving the internal structure of the implant itself.

 What Your Dentist Should Do (or Refer)